KIPAC/BootCamp/Python/Python Tips.md

 There are a number of python 'linters'.

-This unix-based demo will show how to use a couple of linters:
+This unix-based demo will show how to use some linters, specifically pylint, flake8 and autopep8.

 [Linting](./Linting.md)